 What today is the House of Delegates began as the Lower House of the General Assembly in 1650, when the legislature became a bicameral body (Chapter 1, Acts of 1650).
 To the Lower House, freemen in each hundred elected burgesses as their representatives.
 From 1654, the county replaced the hundred as the local area represented.

-House Chamber, State House, Annapolis, Maryland, January 2001.
+House of Delegates Chamber, State House, Annapolis, Maryland, January 2001.
 Photo by Diane F. Evartt.

 The first royal assembly of 1692 was both innovative and prolific in its legislative duties, passing 85 acts in a single legislative session.
 As the opportunity presented itself, the Lower House ended the governor's influence over the election of delegates.
 For the first time, elected delegates could attend the session without the need for the governor's special writ (Chapter 76, Acts of 1692).
 During the same session, standing or continuing committees were established in the Lower House in 1692.
 These committees dealt with elections, legislation, aggrievances, and accounts.
 They eliminated the Lower House's reliance on ad hoc committees and created the first modern legislature in Maryland.
 During this active period, the Lower House became known as the House of Delegates.